Bishop and Knight Checkmate

 In this position, White has a dark-squared bishop, so the king must be driven to a1 or h8 (the dark-squared corners).
 The defending king will naturally try to escape to the light-squared corners (a8 or h1), where checkmate cannot be forced.

 The technique involves using all three pieces in coordination.
-The bishop controls diagonals of one colour, the knight hops to cover key squares, and the king leads the way by establishing dominance in the center and then guiding the enemy king toward the correct corner.
+The bishop controls diagonals of one color, the knight hops to cover key squares, and the king leads the way by establishing dominance in the center and then guiding the enemy king toward the correct corner.

 White must drive the black king to a light-squared corner (a1 or h8) for checkmate.

-The W-Manoeuvre
+The W-Maneuver

 When the defending king reaches the wrong corner, you need the W-maneuver (also called the Deletang triangles) to redirect it.
 This technique uses the knight and bishop to create a series of barriers that guide the king from the wrong corner to the correct one.